IgorIvkin/sqlite-blobstorage/README.md

 * You are provided by a very simple RESTful API to store and get the file.
 Consider this API as learning example mostly.
 It is recommended to expand and adapt the code to your needs.

+### Configurable values
+Configuration file is a JSON-file located in `config\blobstorage.json`.
+* `maxBlobVolumeSize` &mdash; a maximal blob volume size in **megabytes**.
+Once blob volume reaches this limitation then new blob volume will be created;
+* `maxBlobItemSize` - a maximal size of file is possible to store in **megabytes**, the bigger file will be rejected;
+* `allowToCreateNewVolumes` - if `true` allows to create new volumes when `maxBlobVolumeSize` hits its limit;
+* `allowedMimeTypes` - an array of allowed mime-types, all the other mime-types will be rejected.

 ### TODOs
 The project was written primarily to validate the hypothesis.
 While it's applicable there is a lot of things to improve.